earlfogel/food/README.md

 Sprinkle with oats and turn out onto buttered cookie sheet.

-Lightly cut diagonal lines on top of loaf and bake at 375 F for 45-50 minutes or until it sounds hollow when tapped on the bottom.
+Bake at 375 F for 45-50 minutes or until it sounds hollow when tapped on the bottom.

 http://www.geniuskitchen.com/recipe/jans-irish-soda-bread-9198